How to Share Pictures Between Nearby PCs in Windows 11

 Step 1Open Windows Settings

-You need to do this on both PCs.
-Click the Start button.
-It’s usually in the bottom-left corner of your screen.
+On both computers, click the Start button.
+The Start button is typically in the bottom-left corner of your screen.
 Then, click the Settings gear icon.

 Step 2Go to System Settings